 How long before I see results with SEO?

-There’s no denying it IS a longer game.
-Still, with google updates in recent years you can have your content indexed and reindexed pretty quick, meaning results happen faster.
-We tend to focus on quick wins and low hanging fruit, which will give you the most bang for your buck, This means we start to see some results after the first month,
+There’s no denying it IS a longer game than PPC.
+Still, with google updates in recent years, you can have your content indexed and reindexed quickly, meaning results happen faster.
+We tend to focus on quick wins and low hanging fruit, which will give you the most bang for your buck.
+This means we start to see some results after the first month,

 If you don’t see any results within the first few weeks, you or your agency is doing something wrong.
-Beware of people who just fob you off with the same excuse of ‘it takes time’ for months on end.
+Beware of people who just fob you off with the same excuse of ‘it takes time’ for months.
 It DOES take time, but you should be able to demonstrate some wins.

 A word of caution.
-If you haven’t taken care of the technical on-page stuff first, or you have been hacked or have spammy backlinks, it might be worth taking care of this first.
+If you haven’t taken care of the technical on-page stuff first or have been hacked or have spammy backlinks, it might be worth taking care of this first.
 If you don’t, the things you do directly on your site may have little impact.